-Dramatically improve organizations’ business condition by raising consciousness of what’s working and what isn’t as companies set out to grow top line revenue new cultural markets in the U.S.
+Dramatically improve organizations’ business conditions by raising the consciousness of what’s working and what isn’t as companies set out to grow top-line revenue new cultural markets in the U.S.

-Reinforce that entering a new cultural market to grow revenue is serious business and requires an "all hands-on deck” and top level management approach.
+Reinforce that entering a new cultural market to grow revenue is a serious business and requires an "all hands on deck” and top-level management approach.

 Convey that existing successful strategies, business models, principles, methods and approaches companies employ don’t need to change, but they do need to be optimized for relevancy in new cultural markets.

-Far from being a tactical marketing "how-to-guide", Marketing to Hispanics helps marketers ask the critical questions and address sensitive business planning issues.
-Marketing to Hispanics is packed with real life successes and critical miss-steps case studies by Walgreens, Wells Fargo Bank, PacifiCare Health Systems and others.
+Far from being a tactical marketing "how-to-guide", Marketing to Hispanics helps marketers ask critical questions and address sensitive business planning issues.
+Marketing to Hispanics is packed with real-life successes and critical miss-steps case studies by Walgreens, Wells Fargo Bank, PacifiCare Health Systems, and others.
 These case studies support the sound strategic advice Soto provides, making this book an important management resource for new and experienced executives charged with driving forth this type of initiative.